aws/aws-sdk-js-v3/packages/util-middleware/README.md

 > An internal package

-This package provides shared utilities for all credential providers.
+This package provides shared utilities for middleware.

 ## Usage